skyhoshi/uwp-csharp-connect-sample/README.md

 <a name="introduction"></a>
 ##Introduction

 This sample shows how to connect your Windows 10 Universal app to Office 365 using the Microsoft Graph API (previously called Office 365 unified API) to send an email.
 It uses the [Microsoft Graph .NET Client Library](https://github.com/microsoftgraph/msgraph-sdk-dotnet) to work with data returned by Microsoft Graph.
-The sample uses the Azure AD v2.0 endpoint, which enables users to sign in with either their personal or work or school Microsoft accounts.

 <a name="prerequisites"></a>
 ## Prerequisites ##